 Germany Automakers Warn Against 1234YF

 Remember how I said almost every automotive manufacturer is switching over to 1234YF?
 Well, I did say almost.
 The German manufacturers Daimler and now Volkswagen have declared that they will NOT be using 1234YF in any of their vehicles.
 Their reasoning stems from some tests that Daimler did in 2012 testing the safety of 1234YF.
 In two-thirds of the tests that Daimler conducted the 1234YF refrigerant ignited when the compressor ruptured and the refrigerant gas hit the hot engine.
 This test is designed to simulate a head on collision.
 When Daimler did the same tests with R-134a the refrigerant did not ignite.
-You can read more about this by clicking on this link to Daimler’s website.
 On top of the flammability Daimler also found that the refrigerant can emit toxic hydrogen fluoride gas when it burns.
 So, your car will be on fire and you’ll be choking to death.
 Good times…

 After these tests were completed the German Transit Authority did it’s own tests but they were not able to replicate the results that Daimler had.
 On top of that the European Union did additional tests as well as DuPont and Honeywell.
 All tests came back negative.
 Daimler didn’t care about these other tests and claimed that they will NOT be using 1234YF in any of their vehicles.
 Instead, Daimler went forward on designing a CO2, or R-744, refrigerant system for their vehicles.
 On top of Daimler switching to CO2 it was announced this week that Volkswagen will be transitioning over to CO2 instead of 1234YF.
 The official article is in German, so I’ll post a small article from The Cooling Post about the announcement.